The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 • Labour force participation rate, % of total population aged 15-64 years, 3 years change in pp (LFS)

-Note: NA: National accounts; BOP: Balance of payments; IIP: International investment position; FA: Financial accounts; EDP / GFS: Excessive deficit procedure / Government finance statistics; LFS: Labour Force Survey / Labour market survey.
+Note: NA: National accounts; BOP: Balance of payments; IIP: International investment position; FA: Financial accounts; EDP / GFS: Excessive deficit procedure / Government finance statistics; LFS: Labour Force Survey .

 • Net international investment position excluding non-defaultable instruments – % of GDP